Reviews13 min read

 A Day Using Insightly CRM

-My first morning with Insightly started with a CSV import of about 800 contacts.
-Took maybe 10 minutes, including field mapping — genuinely painless.
+My first morning with Insightly started with importing about 800 contacts from a CSV file.
+Took maybe 10 minutes, field mapping and all — genuinely painless.
 I then built out a custom sales pipeline for a hypothetical SaaS product, adding stages, probability percentages, and automated email triggers at each step.

-By afternoon I was digging into the project management side.
+By afternoon I was testing the project management side.
 After "closing" a few test deals, I converted them directly into projects and assigned task lists to team members.
-This is where Insightly genuinely surprised me — the handoff from sales to delivery is smoother than anything I've seen at this price range, and I've tested a lot of these tools.
-(Fun fact: I once spent three days trying to replicate this workflow in a frankenstein combination of Pipedrive and Trello.
-It was not pretty.)
+This is where Insightly genuinely surprised me — the handoff from sales to delivery is smoother than anything I've seen at this price range.
+(I once spent three days trying to replicate this workflow by frankenstein-ing Pipedrive and Trello together.
+It was absolutely not worth it.)

-What tripped me up?
+Where did I stumble?
 The reporting dashboard.
-Getting a custom report to show the fields I wanted took three attempts and a YouTube tutorial.
-Not ideal.
-The UI also feels a little 2021 in spots — functional, but not particularly exciting to look at.
+Getting a custom report to show the exact fields I wanted took three attempts and a YouTube tutorial.
+Not great.
+The UI also feels a little dated in places — it works, but it's not exactly exciting to look at.

 Key Features of Insightly CRM